Do MLLMs Really Understand the Charts?: Conclusion

 \section{Conclusion}

 In this paper, we investigate a compelling yet significant question: "Do MLLMs really understand the charts?"
-By establishing the CRBench, we extensively evaluated open-source, close-source, and chart-specific MLLMs.
+By establishing the ChartVRBench, we extensively evaluated open-source, close-source, and chart-specific MLLMs.
 The results shows a significant degradation in the performance of these models, and, through chain-of-thought reasoning, revealed their inability to estimate numerical values through visual reasoning, similar to human behavior.
-To address this issue, we propose ChartReasoner, which enhances the visual reasoning ability of MLLMs via an RFT strategy.
+To address this issue, we propose ChartVR, which enhances the visual reasoning ability of MLLMs via an RFT strategy.
 This strategy first activates reasoning capabilities through SFT, and then generalizes reasoning abilities through RL.
-Extensive experiments conducted on the proposed CRBench and public chart reasoning datasets demonstrate the effectiveness of ChartReasoner.
+Extensive experiments conducted on the proposed ChartVRBench and public chart reasoning datasets demonstrate the effectiveness of ChartVR.
 This work paves the way for empowering MLLMs to really understand the charts in a human-like manner.